At a Glance:

-Unsurprisingly, when Lance got a second call about a potential match in August 2016, he was excited but also cautious about getting his hopes up.
+Unsurprisingly, when Lance got a second call about a potential match later that same year, he was excited but also cautious about getting his hopes up.
 Luckily, this time around, his doctors determined that the donor heart was the one they’d been waiting for.
 Lance was thrilled to have a new heart, but really, he was most thrilled about the prospect of having a normal life again.

 “I got out [of surgery] and saw I had the heart, but I was even more excited about going home to my kids and my wife, because I couldn’t see them every day in the hospital, they could sometimes only come on the weekends,” he recalls.
 “So I was like, ‘OK, now how do I get out of here?
 What restrictions do I have?
 Can I start exercising again?
 When can I go back to work?’”